harrisoncramer/typeorm-typegrapqhl-api/README.md

 1. First, update the secret: `kubectl create secret generic typeorm-config --from-env-file .env.production --dry-run -o yaml | kubectl apply -f -`
 2. Then restart the deployment: `kubectl rollout restart deployment typeorm`

+By default, the application is not configured to connect to a local PostgresSQL instance, but rather connect to a managed external PostgresSQL instance, like [Amazon RDS](https://aws.amazon.com/rds/postgresql/) for PostgresSQL.
+The connection configuration options are indicated in the `modules.d.ts` file.

 ## Installing NPM Packages